-The main purpose of the this 2014 study was to make findings directed toward high school students that:
+The main purpose of this 2014 Illinois human study was to make findings directed toward high school students that:

 “Well-being may depend on attending to higher values related to family, culture, and morality, rather than to immediate, selfish pleasure.”

-Basically, the study’s messages to young people were:
+The study’s messages to young people and to those who control young people were:

 - You have to give up trying to live your own life if you want to be happy.